hhandika/segul/README.md

 segul convert -d /alignments -f nexus -o alignments_concat
 ```

-By default, the app avoids over-writing files with similar names.
-The app will check if a such file or directory exists and will ask if you would like to remove it.
-The app will exit if you decide to not remove it.
-You can pass `--overwrite` flag to remove existing output files or directories without asking first.
+By default, SEGUL will not over-write files with identical names.
+The app will check if such a file or directory exists and will ask if you would like to remove it.
+SEGUL will exit if you decide to not remove it.
+You can pass the `--overwrite` flag to remove existing output files or directories.

 Learn more about specifying the output [here](https://github.com/hhandika/segul/wiki/4.-Command-Options#output).